Lyon & Turnbull: Today

 As of the 2020s, Lyon & Turnbull conducts more than fifty specialist auctions annually across collecting areas including fine art, design, Scottish art, jewellery, sculptures, silver, Asian works of art, rare books, and furniture.
 The firm also stages themed and single-owner auctions accompanied by public exhibitions throughout the UK.

 Lyon & Turnbull maintains a strategic partnership with Freeman's, the oldest auction house in the United States, enabling collaboration across fine art, design, and jewellery departments and cross-Atlantic sales in Edinburgh, London, Philadelphia, New York and Chicago.

 Several specialists have participated in programmes such as the BBC’s Antiques Roadshow and in curatorial and academic collaborations alongside contributing to research projects and public engagement in the wider art and design sector.

 Notable sales have included L. S. Lowry’s Glasgow Docks 1947 painting and the sale of the Drambuie Art Collection, which profited over £4 million (US$7,836,606).

 Locations

 Lyon & Turnbull's Edinburgh headquarters is based in Broughton Place in Edinburgh, in a neoclassical building designed by Archibald Elliot, which was built in 1821.
 Their London gallery is located in Connaught Street and their Glasgow gallery on Bath Street.

+Notable Auctions

+In May 2021, Lyon & Turnbull auctioned a 14th-century French Gothic ivory casket, discovered in an Aberdeenshire family home.
+The casket achieved a sale price of £1,455,000 (including premium), setting a world auction record for its type and marking the highest price ever attained at auction in Scotland.

+In 2022, a bottle of "The Intrepid", the world's largest bottle of whisky, sold for about £1.4 million.